CasualCoder91/N_Body/docs/N-Body-Simulation/Mock observations.rst

 2. DET.width and DET.height - Width and height of the detector plane in pix are set ensuring the image contains the whole COV.
 The pixelscale scale (arcsec/pixel) the ELT is 0.004
 3. OBS.dit - The exposure time is adjusted to one hour.
 4. scao_const_psf.convolve_mode = "same" ??? what does this do.
-5. scao_const_psf.rotational_blur_angle - to reflect the rotation occuring during one hour this angle is set to 15 degrees.
-However, with the approach discussed in section (?) this will have little to no impact on the results.
+5. scao_const_psf.rotational_blur_angle - to reflect the rotation of the point spread function (PSF) occuring during one hour, this angle is set to 15 degrees.
+However, with the approach discussed in section (?) this will has little to no impact on the results.

+For each simulation two images, one for :math:`t=0` and one for math:`t=dt`, are stored as FITS files.

 Creating Source Objects
 -----------------------